Stress-linked pairs of vertices and the generic stress matroid: Preliminaries

 \subsection{The rigidity matroid}

-In this subsection we recall the basic notions of combinatorial rigidity theory.
-This exposition is nonstandard for two (related) reasons: we work over the complex field $\CC$ instead of $\RR$, and we mainly work with the algebraic representation of the rigidity matroid given by the measurement variety, rather than the linear representation given by the rigidity matrix of a generic realization.
+In this subsection we recall some basic notions from combinatorial rigidity theory.
+This exposition is nonstandard for two (related) reasons: we work over the complex field $\CC$ instead of $\RR$, and we mainly work with the algebraic representation of the rigidity matroid given by the measurement variety, rather than the linear representation given by the rigidity matrix of a generic framework.
+For a general reference on rigidity theory see, for example,~\cite{jordan.whiteley_2017} and~\cite{schulze.whiteley_2017}.